You are getting a video freezing error on your Photo Booth app on Apple iPhone. What should you do?

 Reasons for Photo Booth Video Freezing Error

-Here are some reasons why Photo Booth is showing video freezing error.
+Here are some reasons why Photo Booth is showing video freezing error and not recording any videos.

 Memory Limit when Using Photo Booth